101 Unhealthiest Habits on the Planet

 For generations, Americans viewed mental health as somewhat of a bonus—something to be concerned about only after all other aspects of your life were attended to.
 Today, we know that's wrongheaded: Many studies have shown that mental health has a direct correlation to serious physical illness.
 If you find yourself with a persistent low mood, frequent feelings of hopelessness, or a lack of interest in things you used to enjoy, you could be suffering from depression.
 Untreated, it could raise your risk of heart disease and other chronic conditions.

-Recommendation: Talk to your doctor.
+The Remedy Rx: Talk to your doctor.
 Many treatments are available.

 You're Not Getting Tested for STIs

 Sexually transmitted infections are skyrocketing among people over 50, particularly among seniors.
 If you're sexually active and nonmonogamous, routine screening should be part of your health care strategy.
 "Many STIs are silent, and without screening you may be causing permanent damage to your body," says Shannon Brown Dowler, MD, a family medicine physician in Asheville, North Carolina.
 "Even if you get checked every now and then, are you getting all the right parts checked?
 Screening is recommended for extra-genital sites where exposure has occurred, because the infections can be very subtle in these places."

 The Remedy Rx: Talk to your doctor about your sexual health, safer-sex practices, and STI testing.

 What's the primary risk factor for colon cancer?
 It's not diet or exercise, although those play a serious role.
 It's simply age: Your risk of the disease rises significantly after age 50.
 When detected early (as localized polyps), colon cancer is one of the easiest forms of cancer to cure.
 How to do that?
 The American Cancer Society recommends that you get your first colonoscopy at age 45, and repeat it every 10 years.
 Your doctor may have different recommendations based on your family background and personal medical history.